webpack/webpack-cli/SCAFFOLDING.md

 Setting up webpack for the first time is hard.
 Writing advanced configurations to optimize performance is even harder.
 The `init` feature is designed to support people that want to create their own configuration or initializing other projects people create.

-Through [yeoman](http://yeoman.io/), the `webpack --init` feature allows people to create scaffolds and generate new projects quickly.
+Through [yeoman](http://yeoman.io/), the `webpack-cli --init` feature allows people to create scaffolds and generate new projects quickly.
 An npm dependency that scaffolds a `webpack.config.js` through `webpack-cli` is what we refer to as an **addon**.

 ## Writing a good scaffold